 You don’t want to miss out on your free bet or bonus or end up with no profit.

-If you’re an experienced bettor who wins on a regular basis, the bookies are likely to be keeping a close eye.
+If you’re an experienced bettor who wins regularly, the bookies are likely to be keeping a close eye.
 And they may end up putting restrictions on your account.

 In 2019, the bookmakers use incredibly sophisticated technology that keeps track of all sorts of betting information.

-Gubbed is the term bettors have coined for when a bookmaker place a restriction on their account.
+Gubbed is the term bettors have coined for when a bookmaker restrict their account.

 Whilst this is something most gamblers aim to avoid, there’s not much you can do if it happens.